JoelNymark/JoelNymark/README.md

 Junior Web and Backend developer
 --------------------------------

 I've been learning to code for 2 years.
-I started with HTML and CSS , but have really found a passion for backend development

 * 🌍  I'm based in Sweden Uppsala
 * 🖥️  See my portfolio at [Portfolio](http://joelnymark.github.io/MyPortfolio/)